-Ocean Vuong was born in Saigon, Vietnam, and immigrated to the United States at the age of two.
+Ocean Vuong was born on October 14, 1988, in Saigon, Vietnam, immigrated to the United States at the age of two, and was raised in Hartford, Connecticut.
 He received a BA from Brooklyn College, where he was awarded an Academy of American Poets college prize, and an MFA from New York University.

-He is the author of Night Sky with Exit Wounds (Copper Canyon Press, 2016), which received the 2017 Felix Dennis Prize for Best First Collection from the Forward Arts Foundation and the T. S. Eliot Prize, and the novel On Earth We're Briefly Gorgeous (Penguin, 2019), winner of an American Book Award and the New England Book Award for fiction.
+He is the author of Time is a Mother (Penguin Press, April 2022) and Night Sky with Exit Wounds (Copper Canyon Press, 2016), which received the 2017 Felix Dennis Prize for Best First Collection from the Forward Arts Foundation and the T. S. Eliot Prize.
+He is also the author of the novel On Earth We're Briefly Gorgeous (Penguin, 2019), winner of an American Book Award and the New England Book Award for fiction.

-Vuong has received numerous honors and awards, including a Lannan Literary Fellowship, a Pushcart Prize, a Ruth Lilly and Dorothy Sargent Rosenberg Poetry Fellowship, and a Whiting Award.
+Vuong has received numerous honors and awards, including a Lannan Literary Fellowship, a Pushcart Prize, a Ruth Lilly and Dorothy Sargent Rosenberg Poetry Fellowship, a Civitella Ranieri Foundation Fellowship, and a Whiting Award.
 In 2019, he was named a recipient of the MacArthur Foundation Fellowship.
 He teaches at the University of Massachusetts at Amherst and lives in Northampton, Massachusetts.